fistlabs/fist/docs/index.md

 It is really enough for main application file.

+Fist application consists of many modules, called plugins.
+The plugins placed in ```fist_plugins``` directory inside your project will be loaded automatically.

 In our project we need to use some plugins.
 Let's write the plugin which installs theirs

 _fist_plugins/setup.js:_